 Planting your rhizome

-When to plant -- Plant it when you receive it.
+When to plant -- Plant it as soon as you receive it.

 Getting started -- Use a pot at least 5 inches wide and tall (13 cm), with drainage holes.

 Before you plant it, smell it!
 It has a wonderful scent of violets.

-Bury it about 1/2 to 1 inch (2 cm) deep.
+Bury it so the top is about 1/2 to 1 inch (2 cm) deep.
 Add just enough water so the soil is slightly moist, and keep it this moist until it sprouts.
 Until it sprouts, don't fully saturate the soil, but also don't let it dry out completely.

 Until it sprouts, i recommend keeping it between about 65 and 85 degrees F (18-29°C) during the day (slightly cooler at night is ok).